-Operating a science site where so many different business are conducting research and development alongside each other means health and safety is absolutely paramount.
+Operating a science site where so many different businesses are conducting research and development alongside each other means health and safety is absolutely paramount.
 It is essential to ensure a safe environment for everyone who works on the site.
-SOG is renowned for its health and safety, and the extensive specialist support it can offer to businesses which its competitors cannot provide.
+SOG is renowned for its health and safety, and the extensive specialist support it can offer to businesses that its competitors cannot provide.

 Londoneast-uk and the Fusion Factor

 With The Heath going from strength to strength, SOG rolled its successful business model out in the form of a highly specialised regeneration consultancy service called ‘Fusion’.
 Fusion provides advice and support to other large organisations considering down-sizing or closing big locations, in an effort to find alternative uses that safeguard facilities and create new job opportunities.